GPU instances¶

 Linux¶

-Follow below steps to upgrade the Nvidia+cuda driver on a Linux based plattform:
+Follow below steps to upgrade the NVIDIA + CUDA driver on a Linux based platform:

 Install the driver by running